-This case-based colloquium explores how the complexities of collaboration were controlled by Coplexia founder Amir Khodaparast, and the influence this assignment has had on the decision to enable Coplexia Connected Cohorts to work together as #VirtuallyOne organisation.
+This case-based colloquium explores how the complexities of collaboration were controlled by Coplexia founder Amir Khodaparast, and the influence this assignment has had on the design of the Coplexia Collaborative co-operating model.

 In the lead-up to Heathrow’s Terminal 5 coming into operational readiness, BAA IT Applications Management and Support Services lacked confidence in their ability to identify and deal with the possible impacts of T5 on over 300 legacy systems across the BAA world.

-The senior leadership team recognised a need to change how they operate in order to cope with business-as-usual demands on top of mounting new requirements coming in from construction, engineering and technology projects from across the vast Terminal 5 ’empire’ of different organisations that were setup, as well as several internal BAA wide change & transformation programmes.
+The senior leadership team recognised a need to change how they operate in order to cope with business-as-usual demands on top of mounting new requirements coming in from construction, engineering and technology projects from across the vast Terminal 5 ’empire’ of suppliers and several internal BAA-wide change & transformation programmes.

-- A 10billion GBP hostile takeover by Spanish consortia Ferrovial;
+- A £10b hostile takeover by Spanish consortia Ferrovial;

-- A novel new contracting model that made BAA entirely accountable for the delivery of T5 rather than any of its supply partners;
+- A novel new contracting model that made BAA entirely accountable for T5 rather than any supplier;

-- A change in HR and Payroll systems that risked thousands of staff not receiving their pay on time; and
+- A change in HR and Payroll systems that risked thousands of staff not receiving payments on time;

-- A minefield of legal considerations, ranging from TUPE to international human right laws in respect of the use of biometric (retina) ID recognition systems.
+- A minefield of legal considerations, from TUPE to human rights implications on the use of retina biometric data; and

-- A state of heightened threat levels from international terrorism that frequently brought airport operations down to standstill.
+- A heightened level of terrorist activities that frequently brought airport operations to a standstill.

-Working on behalf of the Head of BAA IT’s Applications Management & Support Services, Coplexia founder Amir Khodaparast successfully unearthed hidden risks and issues before designing and delivering a Change Programme for BAA IT to work more collaboratively with the rest of BAA, key vendors along the supply and value chains worldwide.
+Working on behalf of the Head of BAA IT’s Applications Management & Support Services, Coplexia founder Amir Khodaparast successfully unearthed hidden risks and issues before designing and delivering a Change Programme for BAA IT to work more collaboratively with the rest of BAA as well its extended worldwide supply and value-chains.

-He built strong relationships and won senior stakeholder buy-in from across the whole of BAA into a collaborative quality management systems that ensured co-operational excellence in Risk Management, Capacity Planning, and Delivery Management.
+He won senior stakeholder buy-in from across the whole of BAA into a collaborative quality management system that ensured co-operational excellence in Risk Management, Capacity Planning and Service Delivery.

-This resulted in the broadest stakeholder communities working together as #VirtuallyOne workforce to collaboratively assess and remediate over 300 different legacy systems for possible impacts of T5 coming into operational service.
+This resulted in the broadest stakeholder communities working together as #VirtuallyOne workforce assess and remediate over 300 different legacy systems for possible impacts of T5 coming into operational service.

 Want to know how?

-Join us in one of our case-based colloquiums to hear about how we controlled the complexities of collaboration to deliver the promise of prosperity through partnership.
-Please use the form below to express your interest, and a member of the Coplexia Care team will be in touch shortly with further information.
+For the full story, please join us in another of our case-based colloquiums to learn about how we controlled the complexities of collaboration to deliver the promise of prosperity through partnership.
+Express your interest below.